-Forced Marriage - forced marriage is a term used to describe a marriage in which one or both of the parties are married without their consent or against their will.
+Forced marriage is a term used to describe a marriage in which one or both of the parties are married without their consent or against their will.
 A forced marriage differs from an arranged marriage, in which both parties consent to the assistance of a third party in identifying a spouse.
-The Anti-social Behaviour, Crime and Policing Act 2014 make it a criminal offence to force someone to marry.
-The forced marriage of adults with learning disabilities occurs when the adult does not have the capacity to consent to the marriage.
+The Anti-social Behaviour Crime and Policing Act 2014 makes it a criminal offence to force someone to marry.
+The forces marriage of adults with learning disabilities occurs when the adult does not have capacity to consent to the marriage.

+Mate Crime

-Mate Crime - a 'mate crime' as defined by the Safety Net Project as 'when vulnerable people are befriended by members of the community who go on to exploit and take advantage of them.
-It may not be an illegal act but still has a negative effect on the individual.'
+A 'mate crime' is defined by the Safety Net Project as 'when vulnerable people are befriended by members of the community who go on to exploit and take advantage of them.
+It may not be an illegal act by still has a negative effect on the individual.'
 Mate Crime is carried out by someone the adult knows and often happens in private.
-In recent years there have been a number of Serious Case Reviews relating to people with a learning disability who were murdered or seriously harmed by people who purported to be their friend.
+In recent years there have been a number of Serious Case Reviews relating to people with learning disabilities who were murdered or seriously harmed by people who purported to be their friend.

+Radicalisation

-Radicalisation - the aim of radicalisation is to attract people to their reasoning, inspire new recruits and embed their extreme views and persuade vulnerable individuals of the legitimacy of their cause.
+The aim of radicalisation is to attract people to their reasoning, inspire new recruits and embed their extreme views and persuade vulnerable individuals of the legitimacy of their cause.
 This may be direct through a relationship, or through social media.